ottogroup/penelope/Readme.md

 ## Principal Provider

-The final provider provides the users principal.
-What is meant by user principal?
-Lets find out by looking at the `Principal` data type.
-The Principal consist of the users email (which is a string) and a list of role bindings.
-The role bindings, in turn, consist of project id and users role for this project.
-A user can have one of three roles for a project `None`, `Viewer` or `Owner`.
-Let's take a step back and look what `PrincipalProvider` actually does.
-It returns the users roles for each project.
-Why is this important?
-Because a user can only do a backup, if he is the `Owner` of a project.
-Without the user has no right to edit any data of the project.
-The `PrincipalProvider` interface consist of one method, which receives an email address and returns the users principal data.
+This section explains the concept of a user principal and the role of the `PrincipalProvider` interface.

+### User Principal:

+* A `Principal` data type represents a user's identity and access rights within the system.
+* It contains two components:
+  * `email`: A string representing the user's email address (unique identifier).
+  * `role_bindings`: A list of role bindings, which define a user's role within each project.

+### Role Binding:

+* A role binding associates a project ID with a user's role for that specific project.
+* Possible roles are:
+  * `None`: User has no access to the project.
+  * `Viewer`: User can view project data but cannot modify it.
+  * `Owner`: User has full access to the project, including editing and backup privileges.

+### PrincipalProvider Interface:

+* The `PrincipalProvider interface defines a single method:
+  * `GetPrincipal(email: string) -> Principal`: This method takes a user's email address and returns their corresponding Principal data type.

+### Importance of PrincipalProvider:

+* The `PrincipalProvider` plays a crucial role in access control.
+* By retrieving a user's principal data, the system can determine their roles for specific projects.
+* This information is critical for authorizing actions:
+  * Only `Owner` users can perform backups.
+  * Users without the appropriate role (e.g., `None` or `Viewer`) cannot edit project data.

+### In summary:

+* The Principal data type stores user identity and project access levels.
+* The PrincipalProvider interface provides access to this information for authorization purposes.

 ```go